 The tracking vector is read by the CR channel probe, which uses the crtid value of the CR response to look up the correct flag.
 This flag indicates whether or not to trace the response.

-Agnid filtering is done separately and the result of this filtering is not captured in the tracking vector.
-Instead, the same filter is applied to the agnid field that returns with the CR response.
+Agnid filtering is done separately in both AC and CR channels, and the result of this filtering is not captured in the tracking vector.
+In both AC and CR, the decision from filtering all the other fields, which is written by AC channel into the per crtid tracking mechanism and read by CR channel, is ANDed with the results of the agnid filter to create the filter enable for each transaction.
 Note this is the only place in response channels where filtering is applied on incoming transaction information.

 The tracking vector is only written by the AC channel probe and read by the CR channel probe.
 It only needs to be reset when tracing is disabled.